Fuglesteg/fuglesteg.net/articles/hosting-minecraft-servers.md

 - **domainName**: The domain name that players will connect to in order to reach the minecraft server.
 - **proxyTo**: The domain that the proxy will send connections to, in this case the name `latest` is intercepted by the Docker DNS service and redirected to the container of that name.
 This only happens because the container are running on the same docker network, this happens implicitly only because they are defined in the same compose file.
-- **disconnectMessage**: The message the player will get if they attenpt to connect to a server that is offline.
+- **disconnectMessage**: The message the player will get if they attempt to connect to a server that is offline.
 There are some different templating values that you have access to here through the `{{...}}` syntax.
 Here we just use the domain, which will be the value from the `domainName` field.
 - **docker**
     - **containerName**: The name of the container as seen in `docker ps`.
 Note that because we set the name in `compose.yml` we have full control of that name, if we removed the name field on the container it would by default be called `mc-latest-1`
     - **timeout**: The amount of time in milliseconds that the container should be unused, no connections, before infrared will shut it down.